 If a vendor’s proposal seems unreasonable, you can negotiate a better price by hiring an independent enterprise software consultant.
 An ERP selection consultant can facilitate apples-to-apples comparisons of vendors’ statements of work, so you know your points of leverage.
 Some ERP consultants save clients as much as 30-60% of what they would have paid otherwise.

-While ERP software is expensive, cost shouldn’t be your main concern when deciding whether to initiate an ERP implementation.
+While ERP solutions are expensive, cost shouldn’t be your main concern when deciding whether to initiate an ERP implementation.
 You likely will recoup your costs within three years due to the ERP business benefits you achieved.

 While ERP has the potential to provide numerous business benefits, it can also be a risky proposition.
 If not managed properly, ERP projects can cost more and take longer than expected.
 They can also cause operational disruption and employee resistance.

-Organizations assume the most risk when they approach their ERP project from a technical perspective instead of business perspective.
+Businesses assume the most risk when they approach their ERP project from a technical perspective instead of business perspective.
 If you don’t align new technology with your people and processes, you may not realize expected business benefits.
-You can’t improve data visibility if your ERP system can’t support optimized processes.
+You can’t improve data visibility if your system can’t support optimized processes.
 You also can’t improve the customer experience if your employees don’t know how to perform optimized processes.
-Other than ERP failure, the biggest risk of ERP implementation is a low ROI.
+Other than ERP failure, the biggest risk of ERP projects is a low ROI.

 A Business Case for ERP Software

-Once you’ve recognized your need for new ERP software, you should define what kind of technology you need based on your digital strategy.
+Once you’ve recognized your need for a new ERP solution, you should define the kind of technology you need based on your digital strategy.
 This will help you develop a business case convincing executives to make the investment.
-Be sure to highlight not only benefits of ERP software but also the costs and risks.
+Be sure to highlight not only benefits of ERP applications but also the costs and risks.

-Panorama’s ERP consultants can help you develop a strong business case so you can gain the executive support necessary for a successful ERP selection.
+Panorama’s ERP consultants can help you develop a strong business case so you can gain the executive support necessary for a successful ERP selection and successful implementation.